The Velassi

 Building in wood:

 This is a bit a choice by default as a steel frame might be slightly lighter and less sensitive to weather.
-That was also more simple for me as I already have a small experience of epoxy-wood building and associated difficulties while I yet have to learn to braze.
+That was looking more simple for me as I already have a small experience of epoxy-wood building and associated difficulties while I yet have to learn to braze.
+Though at the end the design was much more difficult than steel/aluminium frame due to the lack of stiffness of wood.
+One of the main goal of the V2 version was to improve the torsional stifness (successfully).
+Construction required a great deal of organization, due to the short curing time of the resin and the short time between layers.

 Welding/Brazing steel structure